dbernheisel/tiyd-rails-2015-08.github.io/during/week2.md

 **Problem of the Day:** [Find Names](https://github.com/masonfmatthews/rails_assignments/tree/master/exercises/find_names)

+* Human Learning
+  * Pair Programming pros and cons (now that we have experience)
+  * Coding a new application is more about debugging and troubleshooting than we think at first
+* Debugging
+  * Read the error messages
+  * Squint and think hard
+  * `puts` statements
+  * `byebug`
 * Random topics
   * Show how easy refactoring is with good tests.
 Move arrays out to methods.
   * Don't overdo it on instance variables